 The Examples are intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The Examples assume that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The Examples assume that you invest \$10,000 in the Fund for the time periods indicated.
 The Examples also assume that your investment has a 5% return each year, that the Fund's operating expenses stay the same and that any fee waiver and/or expense limitation is in effect for only the first year.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: